ultima-ib/ultima/frtb_userguide/src/calculate.md

 {{#include ./examples/frtb_calculate.py:8:27}}
 ```

-This has two parameter which we haven't talked about yet: hide_zeros and calc_params. hide_zeros simply removes rows where each measure is 0, and calc_params and few others we will talk about in [analysis](./whatif.md) chapter.
+This has two parameters which we haven't talked about yet: hide_zeros and calc_params. hide_zeros simply removes rows where each measure is 0, and calc_params and few others we will talk about in [analysis](./whatif.md) chapter.

-Convert the dict into Ultima's Aggregation Request.
-This helps validating that you've formed a legitimate request.
+Valide that you've formed a legitimate request (ie no compulsory field is missing, datatypes are correct etc):

 ```python
 {{#include ./examples/frtb_calculate.py:29:29}}